hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 ### Elasticsearch

 Elasticsearch is a popular fulltext search engine.
 Hazelcast Jet can use it both as a source and a sink.

 #### Source

 The Elasticsearch connector source provides a builder and several convenience factory methods.
-Most commonly on needs to provide
+Most commonly one needs to provide:

 - a client supplier, which returns a configured instance of RestHighLevelClient (see
 [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/current/java-rest-high.html)),